Speaking Graves - Glenn Conjurske

 And another who died in 1763 at the age of 63 has spoken for well over two centuries, enforcing the message which all of these graves declare by their very existence:

-Thus shall our Mouldring Members teach
+Thus shall our mouldering members teach

 What now our senses learn,

-For dust and ashes Loudest Preach
+For dust and ashes loudest preach

-And a young wife who departed this life in her twenty-fifth year, in 1811, declares,
+And a young wife who departed this life in her twenty-fifth year, in 1811, declares:

 How soon the thread of life is spun:

-A breath, a gasp, a diing groan.
+A breath, a gasp, a dying groan.

 Alarming thought, upon the strings